Event

 Climate change, health and outdoor workers in urban Vietnam: linking vulnerability, extreme weather and policy

-This conference will examine the health impacts of climate change on vulnerable outdoor workers in urban Vietnam.
+This conference examined the health impacts of climate change on vulnerable outdoor workers in urban Vietnam.

 • Event time: